pierrickrogermele/dev-doc/vim.md

 `:tabs`                 | List all tabs including their displayed windows.
 `:tabm 0`               | Move current tab to first.
 `:tabm 2`               | Move current tab to position 3.
+`:tabm -2`              | Move current tab of 2 positions to the left.
 `:tabm`                 | Move current tab to last.
 `:tabn`                 | Go to next tab.
 `:tabp`                 | Go to previous tab.